patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 Dark theme can also be applied based on the browser’s `prefers-color-scheme` media query.
 The recommended way to apply dark theme based on this media query is to use Javascript (JS) to detect the media query and apply the `pf-theme-dark` class via the JS code.
 This allows a product to simply manipulate a single class to toggle dark theme based on user preference.
 [Adam Argyle wrote a great article](https://web.dev/building-a-theme-switch-component/#javascript) on using JS to manage dark theme preference, using the `prefers-color-scheme` media query alongside a manual button to toggle dark theme on or off.

 ## What’s changed?
-The following are some notable changes and differences between light and dark themes.
+There are some notable changes and differences between light and dark themes, outlined in this section.

+To view a list of all dark theme CSS overrides [view our override file on GitHub.](https://github.com/patternfly/patternfly/blob/main/src/patternfly/sass-utilities/themes/dark/scss-variables.scss).

 **Black color palette**